Digital 2k from Super 8mm colour and toned and dyed b&w footage, silent, 9:9min., 2021.

 Purkyně’s Dusk is an experimental short film based on the studies of light and colour carried out by the Czech physiologist Jan Evangelista Purkyně.
 The visual effect he described in 1825 determines that our perception of colour is dependant on the degree of illumination.
 Both the identifiable tints and the contrast between colours are perceived differently in bright or low light conditions.

-The images for this film piece were captured in super8 colour and black and white film, in a garden setting on a late summer afternoon edging towards dusk.
-Two static figures appear in the artificial nature of a garden decor, filmed evenly as living models alongside flowers and plants.
+The images for this film were captured in super8mm colour and black and white, in a garden setting on a late summer afternoon edging towards dusk.
+Two static figures appear in the artificial nature of a garden decor, filmed evenly as living models alongside flowers and plants in changing light replete with bright colours and patterns.

 In the editing process, digital effects of de-saturation and contrast variation were used to alter the digitally transferred images, in combination with photo-chemical manipulations such as toning, dying, and colorisation applied onto the black and white original footage.